Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-afc.md

 In fuzzing, hardware provides our first oracle: segmentation faults from invalid memory access are caught efficiently through page table violations.
-Software sanitizers extend this coverage—
+Software sanitizers extend this scope—
-ASAN for memory errors, UBSAN for undefined behavior, MSAN for memory leaks— detecting bugs long before crashes occur.
+ASAN for memory unsafety bugs,
+UBSAN for undefined behavior, MSAN for memory leaks— detecting bugs long before crashes occur.

 For patching, the Proof-of-Vulnerability (PoV) serves as our oracle.